 Countless real estate developers are pitching their projects all over the country.
 Whether you’re on the skytrain, driving on the expressway, or simply walking around.

-Practically any business can lease a billboard or buy an advertisement online.
-But who are the best Thailand property developers?
+Practically any business can lease a billboard or advertise their condo projects online.
+But who are truly the best property developers in Thailand?

-For the most part, Thailand’s top 10 property developers are all listed on the nation’s stock exchange.
-Public companies are responsible to shareholders and must meet strict financial standards.
+For the most part, all of Thailand’s top 10 property developers are listed on the nation’s stock exchange.
+Public companies are responsible to long-term shareholders and must meet strict financial standards.

-You’re generally safer buying property from a listed developer since they’re accountable to others besides just themselves.
+You’re generally safer buying property from a listed developer since they’re accountable to parties.
+Smaller, private real estate companies